N1ckn1ght/UTTT/README.md

 There are other variants of Ultimate Tic-Tac-Toe rules, e.g. that one where players are able to make a move on already adjudicated boards, however this variation contains really simple winning strategy thus I've decided to avoid its implementation.

-### How to play
+# How to play

-When it's your turn to make move, you'll be asked to input its full coordinates:
+When it's your turn to make move, you'll be asked to input its full coordinates in this format:

+board_X board_Y X Y

+### Example of move

-3 3 1 1
+3 3 1 2

-This input will place your mark (X or O) on board (3, 3) in cell (1, 1) if possible;
+This input will place your mark (X or O) on board (3, 3) in cell (1, 2) if possible;

 Otherwise you'll need to repeat the input until it's correct.

+# FAQ

 ### "Which bots are stronger?
 Why can't I play with heuristic bot anymore?"

-Please, navigate to wiki of this project.
+There's a detailed description of what's hapenning, it's in the Github wiki, but it's in Russian.

+Short answer - old heuristic bot had many severe memory leaks and wasn't as effective as I wish it would.
+So I rewrote whole field class, now it's memory efficient.
+I also implemented simple MinMax-Engine and I have a plan to make new Heurist bot using it, but... that engine is time inefficient.

+So, I just need more time to re-implement Heurist again, with even more power and shine.
+You can always download old release of UTTT (ver.
+1.0) and play with ol' buddy Eurist, if you want!

 ### "Meh, it could be better."